-- Simply sprinkle your sink with baking soda and scrub with warm water and a wet rag
+- Simply sprinkle your sink with baking soda, a splash of dish soap and scrub with warm water and a wet rag

 - Clean your sink drain by pouring 1/2 cup of baking soda down the drain, and then 1/2 cup vinegar.
 After it fizzes, pour 6 cups hot water down the drain.

 - Make a toilet bowl cleaner with 1/4 cup baking soda + 1 cup vinegar

 - Make an all-purpose cleaner with 1/2 cup vinegar + 1/4 cup baking soda + 1/2 gallon water

 What could be easier than cleaning with baking soda?
 It’s not fancy by itself, but you can jazz up the scent with a drop of your favorite essential oil.